MONKEYPOX VACCINE AND TESTING ARE AVAILABLE IN NORTH GEORGIA

 WHEN APPOINTMENTS ARE FULL

 Vaccine supply is extremely limited across the U.S. Currently, states are awaiting additional allocations from our federal partners.
-At this time, the Woodstock Health Center and the Whitfield County Health Department are the only monkeypox vaccination locations in our health district and they do not have general vaccine availability.
-As the North Georgia Health District receives vaccines, we will open more appointments until vaccine supply increases.
-Please monitor our website (www.nghd.org) for appointment information and availability updates.
+At this time, the Woodstock Health Center and the Whitfield County Health Department are the only monkeypox vaccination locations in our health district, and they do not have general vaccine availability.
+As these and other monkeypox vaccination sites in Georgia receive vaccines, more appointments will be available as vaccine supply increases.

 JYNNEOS MONKEYPOX VACCINE